Akodia: Demographics

-The Akodia city is divided into 15 wards for which elections are held every 5 years.
-The Akodia Nagar Panchayat has population of 11,652 of which 6,031 are males while 5,621 are females as per report released by Census India 2011.
+The city of Akodia is divided into 15 wards, for which elections are held every 5 years.
+The Akodia Nagar Panchayat has a population of 11,652, of which 6,031 are males, and 5,621 are females, as per the Census of India 2011.

-Population of children with age of 0-6 is 1451 which is 12.45% of total population of Akodia (NP).
-In Akodia Nagar Panchayat, female sex ratio is of 932 against state average of 931.
-Moreover, the child sex ratio in Akodia is around 988 compared to Madhya Pradesh state average of 918.The literacy rate of Akodia city is 77.14% higher than the state average of 69.32%.
+The population of children aged 0-6 is 1451, accounting for 12.45% of Akodia's total population (NP).
+In Akodia Nagar Panchayat, the female sex ratio is 932, compared with the state average of 931.
+Moreover, the child sex ratio in Akodia is around 988 compared to the Madhya Pradesh state average of 918.
+The literacy rate of Akodia city is 77.14% higher than the state average of 69.32%.
 In Akodia, male literacy is around 87.29% while the female literacy rate is 66.16%.

-Akodia Nagar Panchayat has total administration over 2,247 houses to which it supplies basic amenities like water and sewerage.
+Akodia Nagar Panchayat has administrative control over 2,247 houses, to which it supplies basic amenities such as water and sewerage.
 It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.

 History

-Akodia Was Founded By Captain Timothy O'Donoghue, the leader of the British Expeditionary Force in 1914. in 1917 Mahatma Gandhi gave a speech at town square. here were three cotton mils in its golden history.
+Captain Timothy O'Donoghue, the leader of the British Expeditionary Force in 1914, founded Akodia.
+In 1917, Mahatma Gandhi gave a speech at the town square.
+There were three cotton mills in its golden history.